unum-cloud/usearch/golang/README.md

 #### Windows

-Run a `winlibinstaller.bat` script from the main repository.
+Run a `winlibinstaller.bat` script from the main repository in the folder where you will run `go run`.
 That will install the USearch library in the same folder` where the script was run.

 ```
-.\winlibinstaller.bat
+.\usearch\winlibinstaller.bat
 ```

 #### MacOS